 Honours - History

-The aim of the Honours program in History, which can also be an option for those students who have majored in Australian Studies, is to provide students with either an apprenticeship as professional historians, or an extended knowledge of Australian social, economic and political life.
+The aim of the Honours program in History, is to provide students with an apprenticeship as professional historians.
 Honours is an exciting and stimulating intellectual experience.
 Students carry out original research from archival, printed and or oral sources and construct a reasoned argument on the basis of their evidence to develop a thesis that displays a command of the language and the concepts and theory relevant to the subject in question.

 History Honours students face a broad choice of careers on completion of their studies.
 A proportion go on to postgraduate studies but others use their skills in careers such as teaching, publishing, the public service, journalism, museum work, management and many other areas.
 In addition, since the 1980s, an increasing number of Honours graduates have been practicing as independent professional historians, writing histories for corporations, local government bodies and organizations.

 The Honours program consists of coursework (worth 4 credit points), and a dissertation of between 14,000 and 16,000 words (worth 4 credit points).
 Full-time students will complete the program in one academic year; part time students normally take two years.
 Coursework is usually done before the dissertation.